rafael-santiago/macgonuts/doc/Codingstyle.md

 A new feature is considered done when:

-1. It does what must do.
+1. It does what it must do.
-2. It does not add mess, confusion or even unstability or bugs in the previous stuff.
+2. It does not add mess, confusion or even unstability nor bugs in the previous stuff.
-3. It ships what it promises in the simple (but not simpler) way.
+3. It ships what it promises in a simple (but not simpler) way.
 In other words, you have used Occam's razor principle on it.
 4. It is being well tested.
 5. It must not be tied up with some compiler or toolchain to work on.
 The opposite would be an example of lousy engineering, here.
 More concepts less dependencies.
 6. The ``CI`` must be passing.
 7. It is well documented.
 8. The commit that adds this new feature to the upstream is descriptive.